codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two peanuts were walking down the street.
-One was a salted.
+Me and my mates are in a band called Duvet.
+We're a cover band.

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+How many bits make up the significand portion of a single precision floating point number?
- 1. Two Years
+ 1. 53
- 2. Eight Years
+ 2. 15
- 3. Four Years
+ 3. 23
- 4. Year
+ 4. 8

 <details>
   <summary>Answer</summary>
-  Year
+  23
 </details>